mitsuomiyazato/DataStructures/README.md

 # DataStructures
-Repository created to show concepts about data structure
+Repository created to show concepts about data structure.